 As a forward-thinking community college, the College of Western Idaho (CWI) partners with public and private entities throughout the community to adequately prepare a skilled workforce to achieve a higher level of degree and skills necessary to position Idaho as a leader in quality of life and strong economic stability.
-CWI's mission is to offer affordable, open-access to comprehensive and quality teaching and learning opportunities.
-The College offers a full range of academic and professionaltechnical courses leading to Associate of Arts, Science, or Applied Science degrees. professional-technical degrees, continuing education credits, and specialty skill certificates.
+CWI's mission is to expand learning and life opportunities, encourage individual advancement, contribute to Idaho's economic growth, strengthen community prosperity, and develop leaders.
+The college offers a full range of academic and career-technical courses leading to Associate of Arts, Science, or Applied Science degrees, career-technical degrees, continuing education credits, and specialty skill certificates.

-Created by a super-majority of voters in Ada and Canvon counties on May 22.
-2007, CWI is the not only the newest Idaho community college, but has quickly become the largest with dedication focused on serving Idaho's largest population hub in western Idaho.
+Created by a super-majority of voters in Ada and Canyon counties on May 22, 2007, CWI is the not only the newest Idaho community college, but has quickly become the largest with dedication focused on serving Idaho's largest population hub in western Idaho.
 Since its first offering of classes in January 2009, the enrollment at CWI has increased over 250 percent.
-Today, CWI serves more than 10,000 credit students and an additional 10,000 non-credit training participants.
+Today, CWI serves nearly 14,000 credit students and over 10,000 non-credit training participants.
 Students can choose from classes offered in Boise or Nampa, or online; which are offered through day, evening, and weekend hours to accommodate those with more challenging schedules.
 CWI has articulation agreements with both public and private colleges and universities, allowing students to transfer associate degree credits when ready to pursue a bachelor's degree.
-CWI also offers basic academic classes to help prepare for a GED, dual credit for high school students, and customized career training for working professionals.
+CWI also offers basic academic classes to help prepare for a GED, dual credit for high school students, and fast-track career training for working professionals.

 The CWI student body has embraced the entrepreneurial spirit of the new college through implementation of an active student government and a variety of social and academic clubs that provide additional enrichment opportunities and experiences.
 These student organizations are already contributing thousands of community service hours and earning national recognition for their exceptional skills.
-Three student clubs, SkillsUSA, Business Professional of America, and Speech and Debate, are competing and winning national honors - including securing recognition as the No. 1 community college in the nation for Speech and Debate an amazing four out of five years.
+Three student clubs, SkillsUSA, Business Professional of America, and Speech and Debate, are competing and winning national honors - including securing recognition as the No. 1 community college in the nation for Speech and Debate an amazing five out of seven years.

-CWI consists of nearly 1,000 employees, most of whom possess a master's degree or several years' experience within the applicable discipline of their role.
+CWI consists of over 1,000 employees, most of whom possess a master's degree or several years' experience within the applicable discipline of their role.
 The success of CWI students and programs is supported by the phenomenal faculty and staff who share the passion and dedication of the College's mission and take great lengths to ensure each student has the opportunity for success and is prepared for the next phase in their lives.
 This exceptional group also works closely with members of the business community to ensure Idaho's workforce needs are met with highly-educated and productive graduates.
-With more than 50 credit and hundreds of non-credit programs to choose from, and credit classes at just \$136 per credit, CWI truly is a valuable higher educational resource for Idaho.
+With hundreds of programs to choose from and credit classes at just \$139 per credit.
+CWI truly is a valuable higher education resource for Idaho.